Sensory Motor Amnesia and What Causes It?

 These repeated forces or habits become a traumatic insult to your nervous system, directly impacting your body, posture, muscles and skeletal structure.
 The contractions are so deeply involuntary and unconscious that a person who has SMA no longer remembers how to move about freely.
-SMA can occur from childhood onward or at any age.
+Sensory Motor Amnesia can occur from childhood onward or at any age.

 If you have chronic tight muscles, soreness, muscle fatigue or think you’re declining from aging, chances are you have areas affected by these blind spots.
 Most of us have some form of Sensory Motor Amnesia lurking in us and the good news is, we can change it.